emaphp/nominatim-nginx-docker/README.md

 Here's a few of the things the container will be doing during the build process:

+ - It will download Nominatim and install all development dependencies.
- - Nominatim will be downloaded, compiled and installed.
+ - It will apply all patches in `nominatim/patches` and compile it.
  - A user (and group) `nominatim` will be created.
  - Both Nginx and PHP-FPM will be installed.
 Configuration files will be copied to the container.